raphacnas/AprilTag-Follower/README.md

-## 📁 Code's folder
+# 📁 Drivetrain Branch

+This is the branch that has the drivetrain code.
+In this README.md i will explain some of the reasons of the code working the way it does and, overall, the code's logic.
+<br><br>

-If you got lost looking for the code, which i honestly don't think happend, just open this link: <br>
+In case you still are looking for the code, which i honestly don't think happend, just open this link: <br>
 https://github.com/raphacnas/Teleop-Code/tree/master/src/main/java/frc/robot/Robot.java

 <br>